Students must request an Official Transcript to be sent to Colorado State University in order to receive transfer credit.

 For more information about Non-Collegiate Transfer Coursework and current equivalencies click here.

-Students who wish to request such transfers should contact the Registrar’s Office at email@example.com, (970) 491-4860, or in person in Centennial Hall.
+Students who wish to request such transfers should contact the Office of the Registrar at email@example.com, (970) 491-4860, or in person in Centennial Hall.

 To order your ACE transcripts, please use the ACE Online Transcript Service.